smyler3/inventory-manager/README.md

 TODO:

-- User objects to store create form field values and pass them back to forms on errors so form fields still contain the info
+- Use objects to store create form field values and pass them back to forms on errors so form fields still contain the info
-- Add 500 to indexRouter and redirect to it for errors

 - Make Delete product form
 - Add delete product form validation